 Another favorite of mine are the risotto bombs from Peppino’s.
 Oh my goodness they are yummy, perfectly covered in marinara.
 Better yet, give me five.
 Please and thank you.

 If you call a food item a “bomb”, it gets all the attention!
 This one is packed with meat and wrapped in bacon.

 Garlic Parm Pierogies

-The Taste of Syracuse only lasts for two days each year – Friday and Saturday of the first full weekend in June from 11am to 11pm each day.
-Make sure you don’t miss it!
-The event is FREE to attend, and is great for people watching too.
-If you look carefully, you can easily find free parking, so don’t be tricked into paying just to be a block closer.
+The Taste of Syracuse only lasts for two days each year.
+Friday and Saturday of the first full weekend in June from 11am to 11pm each day.
+The event is FREE to attend, and if you look carefully, you can find free parking too.
+Don’t be tricked into paying just to be a block closer.

 Go grab your closest friends and head downtown this Friday & Saturday.
 If you see me, please say hello!